 Learn how you can incorporate prickly pear into your diet.
-A live cooking demonstration will show you how to prepare and cook prickly pear.
+This program will show you how to collect and prepare prickly pear.
 Prepare for a sweet treat!
 Wheelchair accessible

 The saguaro celebrates events and faces challenges throughout its life.
 A biologist explains how it provides shelter and substance for wildlife; when it flowers; its growth patterns; and how it fights for survival against drought, lightning, frost, and other dangers.
 Wheelchair accessible

 Sept.
 12, 19, 26 3:15 p.m.
 Raptors!
 Talk: 30 minutes